-Matykiewicz believed respondent was under the influence during that conversation because his speech was slurred.
-Respondent denied being under the influence but admitted using methamphetamine the previous month. - Respondent was required to cooperate with DCFS, obtain stable housing and income, participate in parenting education, a mental health evaluation, and a substance abuse evaluation, and follow through with any recommended treatment.
+Matykiewicz believed respondent was under the influence during that conversation because his

+methamphetamine the previous month.

+- Respondent was required to cooperate with DCFS, obtain stable housing and income, participate in parenting education, a mental health evaluation, and a substance abuse evaluation, and follow through with any recommended treatment.
 Respondent also was required to submit to random drug drops.
 Respondent did not complete any of these services.
-Respondent also did not have any visits with D.T. the entire time Matykiewicz was the caseworker.
-To Matykiewicz's knowledge, respondent never sent any letters or gifts to D.T. - ¶ 14 b.
-Nicolette Fox - Nicolette Fox testified she has been the caseworker since November 2022.
+Respondent also did not have any visits with T.T. the entire time Matykiewicz was the caseworker; to her knowledge, respondent had never even met T.T., nor had he sent any letters or gifts.

+- ¶ 14 b.
+Nicolette Fox

+- Nicolette Fox testified she has been the caseworker since November 2022.
 Fox conducted a search in an effort to contact respondent and learned he was in jail in Lee County, Iowa.
 Fox sent a service plan to the jail.
 Respondent later confirmed he received the service plan in November 2022.
 Thereafter, respondent was transferred several times.
 Respondent was not in contact with Fox by phone or video chat.
-Respondent did not have any visitation with D.T. or send any letters or gifts.
+Respondent had never met T.T. or sent any letters or gifts.

-¶ 16 2.
+- ¶ 16 2.
 Respondent's Evidence